MicrosoftDocs/power-pages-docs/power-pages-docs/configure/component-rte-tutorial.md

 On a read-only form, the rich text editor displays the content with formatting and images.
 The content can be read, but not edited or updated.

+> [!NOTE]
+> You can't drag and drop non image files (such as, .txt or .pdf) into the rich text editor.

 ### See also

 - [Power Apps component framework overview](/power-apps/developer/component-framework/overview)